alscherer/sleeper-rosters/README.md

 I am new to Python so thought this would be an interesting way to learn Python & get data from the Sleeper APIs, then map players to users, rosters and transactions and do the calculations I need.

-This needs plenty of cleanup but does do what I wanted.
+This needs plenty of cleanup but does what I wanted.

 When I get time, I will add unit testing, remove some hard-coded file references and better "pythonize" the code.
 I'll also create one master python file that runs them all.